mupcakes/csharp-stormondemand/README.md

 C# Library to assist with using the Storm On Demand API.

+Works on linux and windows, only tested with using Monodevelop in each environment.

 includes a sample project that uses API IPDetails method defined classes.
 Can easily change the compile output to a library and add the library as a reference to your own project.